Office Administration

 OFC 215 : Records Management

-This course is a comprehensive introduction to the complex field of records management with emphasis on the management of paper and non-paper business records including automated, microimage, and electronic records.
+This course is a comprehensive introduction to the complex field of records management with emphasis on the management of paper and non-paper business records including automated, micro image, and electronic records.
 It includes the study of filing systems, storage and retrieval procedures, records analysis, and records classification from creation through disposition.
-Microsoft Access is used to develop core-level competencies and to prepare the student to take the Microsoft Office Specialist Access Certification exam.
-Prerequisites: OFC 117 with a grade of C or better or permission of the department chair.
 Three lecture hours per week.
-Instructional Support Fee applies.
+Instructional Support Fee may apply.

 Credits